Preservation Process

 Strawberry Short Cake I.

-A compact example of how a source page can become a usable card while the 1896 wording and page witness stay visible.
+A compact example of how a source page can become a usable card while the 1896 wording stays visible.

 Read recipe